 In 2024, ARAUCO completed the sale of forest plantations it owned in the state of Paraná, which made it possible to leverage part of the capital for the Sucuriú project.
 The buyer was Klabin, a pulp producer with processing centers close to the transferred assets.
 The transaction responds mainly to ARAUCO's decision to concentrate the development of forestry plantations in Mato Grosso do Sul, where it will build a pulp mill.
-In Paraná, it will large timber market in that state.
+In Paraná, it will continue to produce panels, which is possible thanks to the large timber market in that state.